elijahmg/momence-client/README.md

 1. Better responsiveness for mobile
 2. Better design of the table on mobile and maybe make proper date with td tr etc. html tags
+3. Put URL for backend in env variable

 ## Hope to hear feedback soon :)